ChrisHowd/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_19-azure-digital-twins.md

 #### Task 1 - Create resources

+**Important**: Due to resource restrictions, this lab cannot be run in the Learning On-Demand Environment and should be run within a personal Azure Subscription.

 This lab assumes that the following Azure resources are available:

 | Resource Type  | Resource Name                |